[Update on November 18, 2020: My projections for 2021 matched 100% the official numbers.]

 Higher-income Medicare beneficiaries also pay a surcharge for Part D. The income brackets are the same.
 The surcharges are relatively smaller in dollars.

-The standard Medicare Part B premium is $135.50/month in 2019.
-A 40% surcharge on the Medicare Part B premium is about $650/year per person, or about $1,300/year for a married couple both on Medicare.
-In the grand scheme, when a couple on Medicare have over $170k in income, they are probably already paying a large amount in taxes.
-Does making them pay another $1,300/year make that much difference?
+The standard Medicare Part B premium is $148.50/month in 2021.
+A 40% surcharge on the Medicare Part B premium is about $700/year per person or about $1,400/year for a married couple both on Medicare.
+In the grand scheme, when a couple on Medicare has over $176k in income, they are probably already paying a large amount in taxes.
+Does making them pay another $1,400/year make that much difference?
 Nickel-and-diming just annoys people.
 People caught by surprise when their income crosses over to a higher bracket by just a small amount get mad at the government.
 Rolling it all into the income tax would be much more effective.

 Oh well, if you are on Medicare, watch your income and don’t accidentally cross a line for IRMAA.